Cell structures on the blob algebra: Basic notation and domino insertion

-\begin{Cor} $ W_b$ is a union of plactic classes and also a union of coplactic classes. \end{Cor} \begin{pf*}{Proof} The previous Lemma amounts to saying that $ W_b $ is a union of plactic classes.
-But $ Q(w) = P(w^{-1} ) $ and $ W_b $ is stable with respect to $ w \mapsto w^{-1} $, hence $ W_b $ is also a union of coplactic classes. \end{pf*}
+\begin{Cor} $ W_b$ is a union of plactic classes and also a union of coplactic classes. \end{Cor} \begin{proof} The previous Lemma amounts to saying that $ W_b $ is a union of plactic classes.
+But $ Q(w) = P(w^{-1} ) $ and $ W_b $ is stable with respect to $ w \mapsto w^{-1} $, hence $ W_b $ is also a union of coplactic classes. \end{proof}

 For $ w \in W_n $ we define $ Sh(w) $ by $ Sh(P(w)) $ or, equivalently, by $ Sh(Q(w)) $.
 Define